最新帖子

 The principle underneath is the same one that's driven all of my work: people should control their own data, memory, money, and digital infrastructure, not cede it to platforms that optimize for engagement over truth.

 I work as a solo founder in Barcelona, operating with AI agents as a team rather than as tools.
 Every workflow, email, finance, content, and product, runs through a shared repo and source of truth.
 The agents follow the same playbook I do.
 That only works because the state layer is explicit and inspectable, which is exactly the contract Neotoma is designed to provide.
+That team is now its own product, Ateles, a personal agent swarm built on top of Neotoma, with agents, tasks, and plans all defined as entities in the same store they read from.

 Before this chapter, I spent nearly two decades building products across consumer web, crypto, and startups: writing and shipping at TechCrunch, co-founding Plancast (acquired by Active Network), co-founding KITE Solutions, advising and building with early-stage startups, leading user experience at Hiro for the Stacks blockchain, and running Leather at Trust Machines.
 You can see the full arc on my timeline.